Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 As mentioned in a comment above, a lot of the above code handles detecting whether or not the destnation is an actual Pebble app runtime or an emulator.
 In production, the above code will set `document.location` to `pebblejs://close#<options>`, where `<options>` is a URL-encoded JSON string.

-Note: It's a good idea to structure your `options` object to match the configuration variables you defined earlier in CloudPebble.
+> Note: It's a good idea to structure your `options` object to match the configuration variables you defined earlier in the "Message Keys" section.

 ## PebbleKit JS Component